Christian Yelich Preview, Player Props: Brewers vs. Cardinals

 Christian Yelich At The Plate

-- Among the qualified hitters in MLB play, he ranks 33rd in batting average, 17th in on-base percentage, and 64th in slugging.
+- Among qualifying batters in MLB, he ranks 35th in batting average, 18th in on-base percentage, and 64th in slugging.

-- Yelich has picked up an RBI in 34.0% of his games this season, with more than one RBI in 12.8% of his games.
-He has also produced three or more runs in seven contests.
+- Yelich has driven in a run in 48 games this season (34.0%), including 18 games with more than one RBI (12.8%).
+He has also driven home three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.